NaimSantos/NaimSantos/README.md

 ##

 Welcome to my Github Profile.
 I'm Naim, a physics engineer and Computational Modelling Phd student doing research in the Computational Fluid Dynamics area, with special interest in meshfree methods.
-In my free time, I also script custom cards to be used in Edopro (a simulator for the Yu-Gi-Oh! card game)